Premature and Early Menopause

-If you begin to have symptoms of menopause before the age of 40, your healthcare provider will do several tests and ask questions to help diagnose premature or early menopause.
-These tests can include:
+If you begin to have symptoms of menopause before age 45, your healthcare provider may perform several tests and ask questions to help diagnose premature or early menopause.
+Diagnosing early or premature menopause can include:

 - Asking about the regularity of your menstrual periods.

-- Discussing your family history of menopause at an early age.
+- Discussing any family history of menopause at an early age.

 - Looking for other medical conditions that may be contributing to your symptoms such as a thyroid condition.

-Women who have not had a menstrual period for 12 straight months, and are not on any medication that could stop menstruation, may have gone through menopause.
+People who haven’t had a menstrual period for 12 straight months, and aren’t on any medication that could stop menstruation, may have reached menopause.